BasicPrimitives/javascript/readme.md

 One of the key features of Basic Primitives Diagram that under any of the licenses, free or not, you are allowed to download the source code and make your own edits.
 This allows personal modifications and a great flexibility.
 The comprehensive set of samples, demos and unit tests guarantees quality of the library's source code.

-## Facilitates visual data analytics of hierarchical and topological dependencies
+## Created for visual data analytics of hierarchies and dependencies
 Business Intelligence systems and applications are designed for two major areas: Reporting and Analytics.
 Reporting applications are meant to be a legal statements, so reported data should be 100% complete, it should not have any discrepancy in form of omitted data, improperly rounded values or excessive abbreviations.
 On the other side, applications designed for data analytics should show only the most valuable and related data to current user focus and gracefully degrade details for less relevant data.
 So control provide API options for visual data analysis of diagrams:

 ### Auto layout